On the Horizon

 (Biopolis’ ES1, probiotic strain – Spain) http://ow.ly/fMM5m

-Miscellaneous articles relating to therapeutic treatments in the works:
+Miscellaneous articles relating to research/therapeutic treatments in the works (around the globe):

 http://www.bostonglobe.com/business/2013/03/10/race-for-fix-celiac-disease-underway-boston/aDEI0ONcZnCklaTFD1CbgO/story.html

-Though we try to keep up with the latest in future therapeutic treatments, certainly there are other studies being conducted worldwide which are not included above.
-If interested in therapeutic research GLOBALLY, Global Market Direct offers “Celiac Disease – Pipeline Review H2 2012, for a fee, you can order it here.
+Though we try to keep up with the latest in future therapeutic treatments, certainly there are other studies being conducted worldwide which we have not included here.

 You can help fund research by making a donation to a